Affinity Trust’s award-winning Positive Behaviour Support service for children and young people with learning disabilities was launched in early 2018.

 The service was jointly commissioned by Bradford Metropolitan District Council and local NHS Clinical Commissioning Groups.
 It’s funded partly by a social investor, and Affinity Trust is paid only if the children and young people stay out of residential care.

 Could we provide Positive Behaviour Support in your area?
-Call us to find out more:
+Contact us to find out more: